 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The introductory section, combining and individual fund financial statements and schedules, and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The combining and individual fund financial statements and schedules have been subjected to the auditing procedures applied by us and the other auditors in the audit of the basic financial statements and, in our opinion, based on our audit and the reports of other auditors, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
-The introductory and statistical sections have not been subjected to the auditing procedures applied by us and the other auditors in the audit of the basic financial statements and, accordingly, we express no opinion on them.
+The combining and individual fund financial statements and schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Also, the schedule of expenditures of federal awards, supplemental schedules of revenue and expenditures prepared by the City's Community Services Department, and supplemental schedule of expenditures of Alameda County Awards are presented for purposes of additional analysis as required by U.S. Office of Management and Budget (OMB) Circular A-133, the State Department of Community Services and Development, and the County of Alameda, respectively, and are not a required part of the basic financial statements.
+Such information has been subjected to the auditing procedures applied by us and the other auditors in the audit of the basic financial statements and, in our opinion, based on our audit and the reports of other auditors, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-Macias Lini d C Canel LLP Certified Public Accountants
+Macias Lini d C Carrel LLR Certified Public Accountants